Kenshiki Labs

 Governed Evidence

-Governed evidence is source material that has been ingested, structured, scoped, and made admissible inside the Kenshiki pipeline.
+Governed evidence is source material that has been ingested, structured, scoped, and made admissible inside the Kenshiki Labs pipeline.
 It is not just retrieved text; it is evidence the system is prepared to defend.

 Why It Matters

-Kenshiki's thesis depends on this distinction.
+Kenshiki Labs' thesis depends on this distinction.
 The system does not treat every nearby chunk as authority just because it can retrieve it.

 Coverage derived from acronym-level scanner output